Quantum deformation of cubic string field theory: Quantum deformation

 Similarly, the \textit{q}-deformed anti-commutation relations of ghost modes are given by

-Under the limit $q \rightarrow 1$ both \textit{q}-deformed string oscillator commutation relation as well as \textit{q}-deformed ghost modes anti-commutation relations reduce to their un-deformed versions given in Eqs. \eqref{alpha} and \eqref{ghosts}.
+Under the limit $q \rightarrow 1$ both \textit{q}-deformed string oscillator commutation relations as well as \textit{q}-deformed ghost modes anti-commutation relations reduce to their un-deformed versions given in Eqs. \eqref{alpha} and \eqref{ghosts}.

-The Virasoro algebra is an infinite dimensional Lie algebra, which is important to analyze the world-sheet conformal field theory \cite{vira string}.
-The q-deformation of Virasoro algebra has already been investigated \cite{V1,V2,V3,V4,V5}.
+The Virasoro algebra is an infinite-dimensional Lie algebra, which is important to analyze the world-sheet conformal field theory \cite{vira string}.
+The \textit{q}-deformation of Virasoro algebra has already been investigated \cite{V1,V2,V3}.
 A deformation of the Virasoro algebra without the central charge (Witt algebra) has been obtained using the Curtright-Zachos procedure \cite{V1}.
 The deformation of Witt algebra with central charge extension has been done using the Jacobi identity \cite{V4}.
 Now, we will analyze certain properties of the \textit{q}-deformed Virasoro algebra.
-The Virasoro generators given in Eq. \eqref{VG} have been q-deformed \cite{NGT} as
+The Virasoro generators given in Eq. \eqref{VG} have been \textit{q}-deformed \cite{NGT} as

 where the \textit{q}-deformed normal ordering $ : \ :_q $ is defined as